natcap/invest.users-guide/source/ndr.rst

 The DEM resolution may be a very important parameter depending on the project’s goals.
 For example, if decision makers need information about impacts of roads on ecosystem services then fine resolution is needed.
 The hydrological aspects of the DEM used in the model must be correct.
 Most raw DEM data has errors, so it's likely that the DEM will need to be filled to remove sinks.
 Multiple passes of the ArcGIS Fill tool, or QGIS Wang & Liu Fill algorithm (SAGA library) have shown good results.
 Look closely at the stream network produced by the model (**stream.tif**).
 If streams are not continuous, but broken into pieces, the DEM still has sinks that need to be filled.
 If filling sinks multiple times does not create a continuous stream network, perhaps try a different DEM.
 If the results show an unexpected grid pattern, this may be due to reprojecting the DEM with a "nearest neighbor" interpolation method instead of "bilinear" or "cubic".
 In this case, go back to the raw DEM data and reproject using "bilinear" or "cubic".

+Also see the User Guide section **Getting Started > Working with the DEM** for more guidance about preparing this layer.

 Land use/land cover
 -------------------